The Illusion of Certainty: Uncertainty Quantification for LLMs Fails under Ambiguity: Uncertainty Quantification And Aleatoric Uncertainty

-Showing that zero AU enables predictive entropy to be a reliable estimate of the true epistemic uncertainty has direct implications for ensemble-based UQ.
+Showing that zero AU enables predictive entropy to be an effective estimate of the true epistemic uncertainty has direct implications for ensemble-based UQ.
 For ensembles, EU is estimated as the mutual information (MI) between the model parameters and the predicted target variable.

 where \(\bar{p} = \mathbb{E}_\theta\left[p_\theta\right]\) is the Bayesian model average that serves as the ensemble's prediction. \Cref{eq:mutualinformation} shows that the MI, which estimates EU, is bounded by the entropy of the ensemble's predictive distribution.
-Therefore, a large MI implies a large entropy in \(\bar{p}\) which, in turn, implies high true epistemic uncertainty as per \Cref{thm:high_entropy}.
-Thus, mutual information is not merely an empirical heuristic but admits a theoretical justification in this case: \emph{in the zero-AU setting, large mutual information necessarily signals high true epistemic uncertainty}.
+Therefore, a large MI implies a large predictive entropy in \(\bar{p}\) which, in turn, leads to a high true epistemic uncertainty as per \Cref{thm:high_entropy} (\Cref{fig:simplex}, left-most).
+Therefore, mutual information also admits a formal guarantee regarding the true epistemic uncertainty: \emph{If AU is zero, large mutual information necessarily implies a high true epistemic uncertainty}.

-Similarly to prediction-based estimators, low mutual information does not guarantee a low epistemic uncertainty.
-However, if individual predictors \(p_\theta\) achieve low expected error, then most members assign high probability mass to the correct label, resulting in near-zero entropy predictions.
+Similar to consistency-based estimators, low mutual information does not guarantee a low epistemic uncertainty in a deterministic way.
+However, if the individual predictors sampled from \(p_\theta\) achieve low expected error, then these predictors assign high probability to the correct label, again resulting in near-zero entropy predictions.
 As such \(\mathbb{E}_\theta[H(p_\theta)] \approx 0\) and by \Cref{eq:mutualinformation}, this gives \(\mathrm{MI}(\bar{p};\theta) \approx H(\bar{p})\).
-Thus, MI closely tracks the entropy of the model average.
+Thus, MI closely tracks the entropy of the model average if there is no aleatoric uncertainty.
 Moreover, by Jensen’s inequality,

-implying that if the individual models are accurate on average, the average model prediction is accurate as well.
-Therefore, we can apply \Cref{thm:low_entropy} again to conclude that low MI likely corresponds to low entropy in \(\bar{p}\), which in turn corresponds to low epistemic uncertainty.
+implying that if the individual models are accurate on average, the mean prediction is accurate as well.
+Therefore, we can apply \Cref{thm:low_entropy} again to conclude that low MI likely corresponds to low entropy in \(\bar{p}\), which in turn corresponds to low epistemic uncertainty (\Cref{fig:simplex} second-to-left).
+Again, the deterministic lower bound and probabilistic upper bound enforce a correlation between MI and the EU.

-\textbf{Takeaway} The zero-AU case paints a consistent picture: all estimators provide faithful estimates.
-Since the true EU reduces to the negative log-likelihood, this behavior can be theoretically explained for both prediction-variation and ensemble-based estimators.
-Critically, these arguments rely on the absence of aleatoric uncertainty.
-Yet real language tasks rarely satisfy this condition, as ambiguity is inherent to language.
-This necessitates the design of novel benchmarks that evaluate epistemic uncertainty estimation under non-zero aleatoric uncertainty.